National Esophageal Cancer Month: Here’s What You Need to Know

 Patients may receive immunotherapy, which helps the immune system combat cancer.
 Targeted drug therapy is sometimes combined with chemotherapy to hone in on and kill cancer cells.

-For nearly 70 years, Yosemite Pathology and Precision Pathology, has been advancing anatomic pathology in the Western United States.
+For over 70 years, Yosemite Pathology and Precision Pathology, has been advancing anatomic pathology in the Western United States.
 We have grown a lot in that long span, and our practice now encompasses more than 30 board certified anatomic pathology specialists.
 Our dedicated pathologists offer a broad range of specialties.
 For more information about our services, contact us today.